Select your local website

 Problems caused by VAP

 If plaque and bacteria are not removed, they will drain down to the ET tube cuff.
 Since the cuff seal is never 100%, aspiration pneumonia can occur and VAP will develop.
-It is important as part of the oral care protocol to suction out the space above the cuff regularly in order to avoid aspiration of bacteria into the lungs.
+It is important as part of the oral care protocol to suction out the space above cuff regularly in order to avoid aspiration of bacteria into the lungs.

-VAP develops in 9-25% of all patients in ICU.
+VAP develops is 9-25% of all patients in ICU.
 Each case of VAP may cost the hospital as much as $30,000-$40,000.
 It is therefore in the best interest of each hospital to reduce their VAP rates and associated costs.

 VAP is also one of the highest causes for morbidity and mortality in ICU, with mortality rates as high as 10-40%.